top of page

 Clothing

 Skaters should dress warmly for our sessions: however, some items such as long drawstrings, scarves, dangling coat belts, etc. can be a hazard on the ice and should be avoided if possible.
-Active wear is best jeans can be cold and restrictive.
+Active wear is best as jeans can be cold and restrictive.
 Layering works well as snow suits can be bulky to move in.
 Nylon material track pants and gloves are great for those skaters just starting out.
 We recommend wearing mittens or gloves each session, avoid using the fury/fuzzy kind as they tend to stick to the ice and leave hazardous pieces behind.
 We often use teaching aids which the skaters pick-up which can be a challenge in hockey gloves.

 Other